 With its white finish, IKO Carrara will reflect most of the radiant energy from the sun and only a limited amount of this energy will be stored in the roof structure.
 As a result, overheating in the summer can be prevented.
 The roofing membrane is also designed so that any absorbed energy is released from the roof quickly.

 A cooler roof has added benefits over simply keeping the building occupant’s comfortable in the summer.
 A cool roof will limit the need for additional cooling in the building which will generate significant energy savings, not to mention the special type of titanium dioxide (TiO2) coating that acts as a catalyst, converting nitrogen oxides and sulphur oxides (NOx and SOx) into harmless and environmentally neutral substances.
 Given its 35-year lifespan, IKO Carrara can provide a long-term waterproofing solution that assists in regulating building temperatures and reduced atmospheric pollutants.

-For more information on IKO Carrara or how it could be used on your next school roofing project, contact IKO here.
+For more information on IKO Carrara or how it could be used on your next school roofing project, please contact IKO.